PieAreSquared11/Encoding-Software/USAGE.md

 - **NOTE**:
   - After the first 30 characters or so, the encoding will start to make errors, such as removing spaces and miscalculating letters.
 I will try to fix this mistake.

+## Creating Your own Key
+- To create your own key, start by determining the number of terms you want per line for your equation.
+Next, write out the specific equations for each line, such as: +1, -2, /3, and so on.
+Create however many lines you need and run your code!
+- **NOTE**:
+- Check the example key.txt for better understanding.